FAQ

 How is ArcGIS Velocity different from ArcGIS GeoEvent Server or ArcGIS GeoAnalytics Server?

 ArcGIS Velocity differs from ArcGIS GeoEvent Server and ArcGIS GeoAnalytics Server in many ways, including product capabilities and business model.
-On a high level, GeoEvent Server and GeoAnalytics Server are self hosted software, while Velocity is a software-as-a-service (SaaS).
-Other differences include the following:
+On a high level, GeoEvent Server and GeoAnalytics Server are self-hosted software, while Velocity is a software as a service (SaaS).
+ArcGIS Velocity is also different in the following ways:

-• Velocity has built-in high availability and disaster recovery.
+• It has built-in high availability and disaster recovery.

-• Velocity is deployed automatically, taking only 30-60 minutes to get access.
+• It is deployed automatically, taking only 30-60 minutes to get access.

 • Data stored by Velocity is stored in the cloud.

-• Velocity is not directly extensible due to its nature as a SaaS.
+• It is not directly extensible due to its nature as a SaaS.

-• Velocity is geared toward operations and geospatial analysts as opposed to GIS administrators.
+• It is geared toward operations and geospatial analysts as opposed to GIS administrators.

-• Velocity is offered via a subscription as opposed to a software license.
+• It is offered through a subscription as opposed to a software license.

 How does ArcGIS Velocity work with ArcGIS Field Maps?